BlueJayVRStudio/lwNetworkDemo/README.md

 To implement a lightweight multiplayer networking solution to eliminate latency at all costs.
 This is necessary for smooth, real-time playability in extended reality within local network.

 ## General structure:
-Client-Server architecture written on top of peer-to-peer, UDP only communication.
+Client-Server architecture written on top of UDP only communication.

 ## Features and Specs:
 * No server or client RPC’s.
 Server streams each network object’s state as serialized representation, likewise for player controller positions and joystick axes.
 For serialization, this project uses ProtoBuf.